+Your life can get messy when you have to figure out how to dispose of unwanted household items that aren’t everyday pieces like scrap metal.
 If a clawfoot tub is in great shape there are plenty of people who want to buy it or you can donate it.
 But if it’s not in great shape, you’ll likely face an uphill battle to get rid of the clawfoot tub, because they are heavy and therefore, quite difficult to transport.

 The same holds true for other large household items such as sectional sofas.
 If your pets haven’t destroyed the sofa and it’s not showing too many signs of wear, then selling or donating the item could be an option.

 You might run into issues with some larger household items

 Some household items fall into a special category, and you’ll really have to think things through ahead of time.
 A good example of a large household item that may fall into a special category is a hot tub.
 A hot tub can be sold, but it can also be traded in if you decide to get a new one.